tsunami643/blogdraft/_posts/2023-10-05-ti12-team-guide.md

 </div>
 <br>

-EEU was a rock paper scissors between 9pandas, betboom, and team spirit
+This year, EEU has been a rock paper scissors between three teams: 9Pandas, BetBoom, and Team Spirit.

-**What would success look like?** Solo and ramzes haven't been to a TI since they were on VP together in 2019.
-That old VP were consistently considered favorites to win for 2017, 2018, and 2019.
-Maybe this is the time
+Surprisingly, their best finish at the Berlin Major was with Rodjer standing in for Solo.

+**What would success look like?** Pretty much every year that Solo and Ramzes were teammates at TI, they were considered favorites.
+Then that old VP would proceed to consistently drop the ball at TI7, TI8, and TI9.
+I would know.
+I put them into my Compendium predictions to win it literally all three of those years.

+For some, true success would be beating Gaimin specifically, but I think the Ramzes x Quinn rivalry horse was beaten to death with Aegis one too many times this year.

 **What to spam in Twitch chat when 9Pandas are winning?** `ATF=ALWAYS TAKES FIRST`